abinit/abinit/doc/tutorial/compilation.md

 ```

 tells us that our HDF5 build supports parallel IO.
-Also note that, as far as ABINIT is concerned, Fortran support is **optional**
+The Fortran API is not activated but this is not a problem
 as ABINIT will be interfaced with HDF5 through the Fortran bindings provided by netcdf-fortran.
 In other words, ABINIT requires netcdf-fortran and not the HDF5 Fortran bindings.